CONCEPTS OF GOD

 -

 Can the corresponding concepts of God be described in a consistent way?
-And Is it sensible to presuppose that they should be describable in such a way?
+And is it sensible to presuppose that they should be describable in such a way?

 -